jinnabaalu/killerkoda-scenarios/html-website-container/step2.md

 ###  Create the docker image

-We use the `docker build` command to create a docker image for our static html application `docker build -t vibhuvi-static .`{{execute}}
+We use the `docker build` command to create a docker image for our static html application `docker build -t vibhuvi-static:latest .`{{execute}}

+> -t is tag of the image, we can name the image as per our need, here I have created `vibhuvi-static:latest`. `vibhuvi-static` is the image name, `latest` is the tag

 This will create a new image `vibhuvi-static:latest`, check the docker images in the image cache. `docker images`{{execute}}